-Imply Cloud is built on the secure foundation of Amazon Web Services (AWS).
+Imply Hybrid is built on the secure foundation of Amazon Web Services (AWS).
 Your Imply cluster is private and dedicated to you.
 It is deployed completely within your own AWS account, using a dedicated virtual private network (VPC).
 This gives you full control over your machines and your data.

 - You must grant Imply permissions through IAM for management operations such as launching and terminating instances.
-This occurs during initial setup of your Imply Cloud account, as described in the Cloud signup instructions that appear after you sign up.
+This occurs during initial setup of your Imply Hybrid account, as described in the Cloud signup instructions that appear after you sign up.

 User authentication and authorization